 This presentation covers an overview of the Composite Application Guidance for WPF (codename Prism), its architecture and Composite Application Library (CAL), and how applications are be built on top of it.
 If you build any application that goes beyond “Hello World”, it’s likely that you create composite applications.
 Prism allows for applications to be built with proper separation of concerns, promoting loose coupling, extensibility, and testability.
 It also helps with WPF’s goals of allowing developers and designers to collaborate more easily on the same project.
 The presentation also cover some dependency injection and Model-View-ViewModel patterns.

-Claudio is a Principal Consultant at Improving Houston.
-He has been developing software for 27+ years (FoxPro, .Net, Ruby on Rails).
+Claudio is a Technical Director at Improving Houston.
+He has been developing software since the mid-’90s (FoxPro, .NET, Ruby on Rails).
 When not building software, consulting with clients, doing presentations, delivering training, or hanging out with his family, he can probably be found working on his music or riding his motorcycle.